juanwolf/blog/content/post/2017-10-19-introduction-to-terraform.md

 ## Intro

-World is changing, developpers are forced to run their own shit, sys. admins does not deal with racks and any physical servers anymore.
-It feels good.
-Welcome in the cloud revolution.
-Ok, let's face it, you just run vms on someone else servers but still with a simple API call you can provide, provision and destroy infrastructure at your glance.
+ With the massive adoption of the "Cloud", different tools are borned to simplificate dev / sys. admins lifes.
+These tools created a new way of dealing with infra, the Infrastructure as Code aka IaC.
+To be honest, the cloud is a nice word but let's face it, you just run vms on someone else servers.
+The big plus to use those is that with a simple API call you can provide, provision and destroy infrastructure at your glance.
 It would be great to write some scripts to auto populate your VPCs on AWS but as well calling azure to provision some storage etc...
 Well at the end you might get "curl sick".
 Why not creating a tool that will deal with all the API calls for you instead?
 Well that's what terraform is and let's see how we can use this awesome tool.

 > Disclaimer: This tutorial will be using AWS as cloud provider.
 Any penny you'll spend on the platform is in your entire responsability and you're aware reading this article that you'll have to spend some if you're not eligible for the AWS free tier